VenkataNarayanaYarava/nsearch-devops-challenge/README.md

 ***AGENDA:***

-As we are migrating from Onprem to AWS cloud, as a first step we can host our applications in Instances and using the aws PAAS services.
+As we are migrating from Onprem to AWS cloud, as a first step we can host our applications in Instances and using the aws services.
 Later once application is stable we can move to K8S(container level deployment).

 In this implementations, I have added the other aws services to make architecutre work and application dependency level we may use in our two tier application.